Author: Samuel A. Rebelsky

 Contact: Individual researchers.

 These are competitive internships available to Grinnell students to undertake interesting and socially responsible applications of computing and technology.
 The internship must be at a nonprofit or governmental institution.
 Certainly, not all of these internships are in computing related fields, but many are.
 In the past, some these fellowships have been used to support students working for Freenets, students developing computer applications for other disciplines at other Universities, and students doing computer work for nonprofits.
-Two are typically awarded each year.
+Two are typically awarded each year, depending on cost.